emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 As described in {{req-resp-bind}}, the client must be able to verify that a response corresponds to a particular request.
 This section updates the CoAP Token processing requirements for clients.
 The Token processing for servers is not updated.
 Token processing in Section 5.3.1 of {{RFC7252}} is updated by adding the following text:

 When CoAP is used with a security protocol not providing bindings between requests and responses, the tokens have cryptographic importance.
 The client MUST make sure that tokens are not used in a way so that responses risk being associated with the wrong request.
-The easiest way to accomplish this is to implement the Token (or part of the Token) as a sequence number starting at zero for each new or rekeyed secure connection, this approach SHOULD be followed.
+One easy way to accomplish this is to implement the Token (or part of the Token) as a sequence number starting at zero for each new or rekeyed secure connection, this approach SHOULD be followed.
 To avoid collisions the sequence number can be encoded with a fixed length or with some length-value encoding.

 # Security Considerations {#sec-cons}